 The aim of this study was to investigate in vitro the effect on platelet function of DHEA and DHEA-S, the most abundant steroid hormones in circulating blood (39).
-Although many reports showed evidence that DHEA stimulates endothelial cells to produce higher amount of NO in the circulation leading to platelet inhibition (52), the effect of this hormone on platelet function have not yet been investigated in some detail.
-We found that DHEA-S was able to inhibit platelet function and in particular the aggregation of platelets stimulated with thrombin as well as with other platelet agonists like collagen and U46,619 (Figure 4.1.1).
-The ability of DHEA-S to counteract the effect of thrombin was dependent on the dose of agonist used to stimulate platelets.
-When thrombin was 0.025 or 0.05 U/ml DHEA-S inhibited platelet aggregation with a dose dependent mechanism, while it was uneffective on 0.1 U/mL or higher thrombin treated platelets (Figure 4.1.3).
+Although many reports showed evidence that DHEA stimulates endothelial cells to produce higher amount of NO in the circulation leading to platelet inhibition (52), the effect of DHEA on platelet function have not yet been investigated.
+We found that DHEA-S is able to inhibit platelet function and in particular the thrombin-induced platelet aggregation as well as with other known platelet agonists (collagen and U46,619) (Figure 4.1.1).
+The ability of DHEA-S to counteract the effect of thrombin is dose-dependent: when thrombin was used at 0.025 or 0.05 U/ml, DHEA-S inhibited platelet aggregation with a dose dependent mechanism, on the contrary DHEA was ineffective if thrombin was used at 0.1 U/mL or higher (Figure 4.1.3).

 It is generally accepted that DHEA-S is formed by action of steroid sulphotransferases that are expressed in different cell types (63), including platelets (65) and serves as reservoir of DHEA, which in turn can modulate cell function by either genomic or non genomic mechanisms (78).
-However, we found that DHEA did not inhibit platelet aggregation caused by thrombin (neither at 10 nM, figure 4.1.1, nor a higher concentration, data not shown) while DHEA-S did.
-Moreover, in the presence of EMATE, which inhibits both estrone and dehydroepiandrosterone sulphatase (69), the effect of DHEA-S on thrombin-dependent aggregation was not decreased, supporting the evidence that DHEA-S, and not DHEA, inhibited thrombin-dependent platelet aggregation (Figure 4.1.2).
+However, we found that DHEA does not inhibit platelet aggregation caused by thrombin (neither at 10 nM, figure 4.1.1, nor a higher concentration, data not shown) while DHEA-S does.
+Moreover, in the presence of EMATE, which inhibits both estrone and dehydroepiandrosterone sulphatase (69), the effect of DHEA-S on thrombin-dependent aggregation is not decreased, supporting the evidence that DHEA-S, and not DHEA, inhibit thrombin-dependent platelet aggregation (Figure 4.1.2).

-Data from literature reported a direct interaction of DHEA with both estrogen and androgen receptors, with agonistic and antagonistic effect, respectively (61).
-Human megakaryocytes and platelets contain estrogen receptor β and androgen receptor (79).
+Data from literature reported a direct interaction of DHEA with both oestrogen and androgen receptors, with agonistic and antagonistic effect, respectively (61).
+Human megakaryocytes and platelets contain oestrogen receptor β and androgen receptor (79).
 Recently we have investigated the effect of 17β -estradiol on human platelet function and demonstrated that 17β -estradiol in vitro exerted a priming effect and potentiated the aggregation caused by low doses of thrombin (71).
+These new our data demonstrate that the inhibition of platelet aggregation caused by DHEA-S, does not require the recruitment of oestrogen receptors (Figure 4.1.2).
+Hence the evidence that 17β-estradiol and DHEA-S generate signals with opposite effects on platelet function lead to conclude that 17β-estradiol and DHEA-S trigger different signals in the platelet.
+However, the inhibition of aggregation caused by DHEA-S in thrombin-stimulated platelets shows a dose-dependent behaviour

-Here we demonstrated that the inhibition of platelet aggregation caused by DHEA-S does not require the recruitment of estrogen receptors (Figure 4.1.2).
-Hence the evidence that 17β -estradiol and DHEA-S generate signals with opposite effects on platelet function lead to conclude that 17β -estradiol and DHEA-S trigger different signals in the platelet.
-However, the inhibition of aggregation caused by DHEA-S in thrombin-stimulated platelets showed a dose-dependent behaviour (Figure 4.1.3), suggesting that DHEA-S action is mediated by receptors on the platelet surface.
+(Figure 4.1.3), suggesting that DHEA-S action is mediated by receptors on the platelet surface.